kevinyuriwenzel/nd2miata-rcp-lua/README.md

 # nd2miata-rcp-lua

+NOTE: this doesn't currently work, the non-blocking reads break the brake (heh) functionality.

 LUA scripts for Autosport Labs' racecapture series that work with the ND2 Miata (2016-2025)

 This is a variant of the LUA script contained in the RCP config linked to in this forum post: